geogaddialex/poolLeague/README.md

-Put All Time user season between latest and last seasons User MostPlayed doesn't need to show the users name Comments left by deleted users break site - delete all comments by user when deleting S3 Lance games and finish S2 check
-Deleting games should update socket
+Put All Time user season between latest and last seasons User MostPlayed doesn't need to show the users name Comments left by deleted users break site - delete all comments by user when deleting Deleting games should update socket
 Admin kick user from season; update socket
-Hide users from addGame unless they're in season
 Top Farms loads normally on first click (of All Time) but keep clicking and it eventually  warps to MostPlayed Hide Excuse column when screen too small
 Bigger font